JorisAerts/lopr/README.md

 # Reverse Proxy

-A JavaScript proxy server implementation
+A JavaScript reverse proxy implementation

 To build the proxy server: